 Eightfold AI

-Eightfold AI supports recruiting decisions through talent intelligence.
-Automation focuses on candidate matching, prioritization, and workforce planning.
+Eightfold AI supports hiring decisions through talent intelligence.
+Automation focuses on candidate matching, ranking, and workforce planning.

-It is commonly used by enterprises managing internal and external talent pools.
+It is commonly used by enterprises that manage internal and external talent pools.

 Key Capabilities